 Our Pick: Since Spain is mostly about historic architecture, buildings, rich culture, lively festivals, beautiful beaches, and delicious cuisines, our first pick would be Madrid, Barcelona, Seville, Granada, San Sebastian, and the Canary Islands.

 Follow these itineraries ideas (below): If you want to make most out of your trip; if you want to have a lot of experiences in one trip missing almost nothing in your whole trip; if you also don’t want to miss the must-see places and if you also don’t want to miss ‘nowhere-else’ destinations on the planet, then follow these tips.

 If this is your first-time visit to Spain and

 If you have 7-8 days, then we recommend you to choose the following itinerary:

 (Note: Please note that the itineraries mentioned here are focused on the routes or directions to follow for saving time and money and still not missing the ‘must-see’ destinations.
 The days mentioned here in-between the places is a rough estimation just to give you general itinerary ideas.
 You can shorten or lengthen this time according to your interests, season, budget and time available.
-For example, sometimes you might want to experience the nature, activities and culture in a relaxed manner without any haste and without feeling crammed.)
+For example, sometimes you might want to experience the nature, activities, and culture in a relaxed manner without any haste and without feeling cramped.)

 We’ve covered our recommendations for ‘must-visit destinations’.
-The list of other wonderful places throughout Norway can get long.
+The list of other wonderful places throughout Spain can get long.
 The priorities for a destination to visit can be different from person to person as it depends upon personal preferences and interests.
 But these are the itineraries covering ‘must-do’ or ‘must-see’ places once in your lifetime.